San Francisco nail, hair salons can reopen for outdoor services Tuesday, Mayor London Breed says

-As of Thursday, there are 9,212 cases of coronavirus and 83 deaths in San Francisco County.
+As of Friday afternoon, there are 9,212 cases of coronavirus and 83 deaths in San Francisco County.

 Despite Newsom suggesting San Francisco could come off the state's coronavirus watch list last week, the county's Department of Emergency Management says it remains on the list.